jhidding/GraphvizDotLang.jl/README.md

 ## Installation

-- You need the Graphviz package to be installed (Debian: `apt install graphviz`, Fedora: `dnf install graphviz`, pick your poison).
-The `dot` command is expected to be somewhere in your `$PATH`.
 - Install the package the usual way by typing `]add GraphvizDotLang` in the REPL.
+The `Graphviz_jll` binary package will ensure that you have Graphviz installed.

 ## Documentation